 You probably want a more comfortable retirement than Social Security alone can furnish.
 That’s the main purpose of individual retirement arrangements, also called individual retirement accounts, or IRAs.
 You can also use them to help pay for a first home or qualified educational expenses.
 Each type of IRA has slightly different rules, but all provide tax breaks that help you save and invest in your future.

 Individual retirement accounts are tax-deferred savings plans owned by individuals under guidelines set forth by the IRS.
 There are four main types of IRAs.
 Traditional and Roth IRAs are set up by individuals.
-A Simplified Employee Pension -- SEP -- or Savings Incentive Match Plan for Employees -- SIMPLE -- is an IRA account provided through an employer.
+A Simplified Employee Pension, also known as SEP, and Savings Incentive Match Plan for Employees, shortened to SIMPLE, are IRA accounts provided through an employer.
 IRAs of any type are always fully vested.
 That is, all contributions and earnings are the individual’s property, including contributions from employers.

 You can contribute up to $6,000 each year to a traditional IRA or Roth IRA as of 2019.
 The limits for SEP or SIMPLE IRAs are higher.
 Once you are age 50, the limit increases to $7,000.

 Almost anyone can open an IRA, although you must be at least 21 to set up a traditional IRA.
 You can open an IRA at a bank, a brokerage or a mutual fund firm.
 The financial institution acts as trustee.